The danger of toxic positivity

 Woman holding feathers,.

-You can feel bad sometimes and still be successful
+You can feel anxious sometimes and still be successful

 If you want to share your own experience of positive spiritual psychology, and whether you feel it helped or hindered your mental health, I would love to hear from you.